shafiq0225/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first GitHub repository.Let get started with GitHub

-README.md file was edited manually
+README.md file was edited manually.One more edited at GitHub